lewissbaker/cppcoro/README.md

 All const-methods on `shared_lazy_task<T>` are safe to call concurrently with other const-methods on the same instance from multiple threads.
 It is not safe to call non-const methods of `shared_lazy_task<T>` concurrently with any other method on the same instance of a `shared_lazy_task<T>`.

+### Comparison to `lazy_task<T>`

+The `shared_lazy_task<T>` class is similar to `lazy_task<T>` in that the task does not start execution immediately upon the coroutine function being called.
+The task only starts executing when it is first awaited.

+It differs from `lazy_task<T>` in that the resulting task object can be copied, allowing multiple task objects to reference the same asynchronous result.
+It also supports multiple coroutines concurrently awaiting the result of the task.

+The trade-off is that the result is always an l-value reference to the result, never an r-value reference (since the result may be shared) which may limit ability to move-construct the result into a local variable.
+It also has a slightly higher run-time cost due to the need to maintain a reference count and support multiple awaiters.

 ## `generator<T>`